This-is-Becky/MQTT_Application/README.md

 # MQTT_Application
 Demonstrate a MQTT server and connection setting, sending message from publisher and receive from subcriber.
+Folder "Websocket" suitable for testing/ initall connection or for debug.
+Folder"SerialToMqtt" is a complete Class funtion code, which can enable the sensor value push to Mqtt via serial com port.

 ## Note
 This application is using MQTTX platform